leilacc/perspectives/README.md

 With Perspectives, our goal is to promote the awareness of multiple perspectives on newsworthy content.
-We want to equip everyday media consumers - people like you and me and my mom - with as many versions of the 'truth' as possible, enabling them to come to their own conclusions about different news events.
+We want to equip everyday media consumers - people like you and me and my mom - with as many versions of the 'truth' as possible, enabling them to come to their own conclusions about what's happening in the world.

 Perspectives is a Chrome extension that allows news readers to seamlessly discover alternative accounts of any article they read online
 (although currently limited to 4 news organizations, we plan to expand to include as many organizations as possible).
-Through the extension, the reader is shown facts which have different words, phrases, and information than the one you were reading before.
+Through the extension, the reader is shown facts taken from other articles.
+These facts are specifically chosen to have different words, phrases, and information than the article that was originally being read.

-The beauty of this application is that it allows the possibility to see what an initial article may have missed.
-Users can immerse themselves in other perspectives, and, in the process, become better armed to identify bias.In this application, we extract key words and noun phrases from an article a user is reading.
+Pulling related articles from several other news organizations allows Perspecitves to show all the information that any single article may have missed.
+Readers can immerse themselves in many different points of view, and, in the process, become better armed to identify media bias in all forms.

+#### Technical details

+In this
+application, we extract key words and noun phrases from an article a user is reading.
 We use those key words to query several web APIs and scrape other news sources that may provide alternative views.
 We do semantic differential analysis